BC-DS Header (EN)

 Instinct & analysis

 Both necessary.
 Sequenced deliberately so neither suppresses the other.
 Instinct captured first, analysis applied second.
-This is not a preference — it is a design requirement.
+Not a preference, a design requirement.

 03